RonenNess/BonEngine/README.md

 - Added DropDown UI element.
 - Fixed state bug when switching effects.
 - Added validation that effect is active before setting uniforms.
+- Small refactor in UI system for more flexability - top and bottom layers.

 ## In Memory Of Bonnie